scorpionjacky/linux-kernel/boot/multiboot_1.md

 If you don't know x86 assembly, here is some quick guide:

-- the header will be written to a section named .multiboot_header (we need this later)
+- the header will be written to a section named `.multiboot`_header (we need this later)
-- header_start and header_end are labels that mark a memory location, we use them to calculate the header length easily
+- `header_start` and `header_end` are labels that mark a memory location, we use them to calculate the header length easily
-- dd stands for define double (32bit) and dw stands for define word (16bit).
+- `dd` stands for `define double` (32bit) and `dw` stands for `define word` (16bit).
 They just output the specified 32bit/16bit constant.
-- the additional 0x100000000 in the checksum calculation is a small hack1 to avoid a compiler warning
+- the additional `0x100000000` in the checksum calculation is a small hack1 to avoid a compiler warning

+> The formula from the table, `-(magic + architecture + header_length)`, creates a negative value that doesn't fit into 32bit.
+By subtracting from `0x100000000` (= 2^(32)) instead, we keep the value positive without changing its truncated value.
+Without the additional sign bit(s) the result fits into 32bit and the compiler is happy :).

-We can already assemble this file (which I called multiboot_header.asm) using nasm.
+We can already assemble this file (which I called `multiboot_header.asm`) using `nasm`.
 It produces a flat binary by default, so the resulting file just contains our 24 bytes (in little endian if you work on a x86 machine):

 ```
 > nasm multiboot_header.asm